ashpursglove/ashs-modbus-tool/README.md

 ---

-## What Is This?
+## What This Is (And Why It Exists)

-**Ash’s Modbus RTU Tester** is a dark-themed, aggressively practical desktop application for talking to Modbus RTU devices without losing your sanity, your eyesight, or your temper.
+**Ash’s Modbus RTU Tester** is a local desktop application for talking to Modbus RTU devices when you no longer trust:

-It exists because:
-- Register maps lie
+- Register maps
-- Serial terminals are hostile environments
-- Clicking “read” 300 times should not be a personality trait
-- And life is too short to decode Modbus exceptions by vibes alone

-This is a **local-only**, **no-cloud**, **no-login**, **no-subscription**, **no-bullshit** tool.
-Your data stays on your machine.
-Your devices stay confused, but less so.
+- Vendor documentation
+- “It works on our test bench”
+- Or your own memories of what FC3 actually did on this device last year

+This exists because Modbus is simple, until it isn’t.
+And when it isn’t, most tools either:
+- Hide too much
+- Abstract too much
+- Or expect you to enjoy staring at raw hex in a serial console

+This tool assumes you are tired, skeptical, and just want the truth.

 ---

-## What It Does (In Plain English)
+## What It Does

-You can use this tool to:
+It lets you:

-- Scan your system for serial ports like a civilized human
+- Find serial ports without guessing
 - Connect to Modbus RTU devices over RS-485
 - Read:
   - Holding Registers